Skip to main content

 m5.large, us-east-1

-• Commit to a specific instance type, region, and term (1 or 3 years) in exchange for significant discounts
+• Commit to a specific instance type, region, and term (1 or 3 years) for significant discounts

 • locks in configuration but offers highest savings for predictable workloads